coderDaiyan/take-me/README.md

 ## Features

 ```
-1. User can see some vehicles
+1. User can see some vehicles which are loaded from fake data
 2. User can choose any vehicle of his choice
 3. There is a authentication system so that any anonymous user can't access another user's information
 4. There are 3 Types of authentication system : Email/Password, Google & Github